Trapigtrogen/luminance/README.md

 * Create new and modify existing groups (stored on the bridge, not on your computer)
 * Bridge information and management (rescan for lights, check for updates)

+My changes: I changed the url for bridge discovery as it is now completely different.\
+Now the bridge is able to be discovered at least.
+Program itself still functions weirdly, changing lights to pink all the time.

 ## Getting Started

 ### Requirements